Why Do Women Fall for Bad Boys?

-Indeed, research has established that Dark Triad men demonstrate more sexual success by comparison to their peers.
+Indeed, research has established that men with Dark Triad traits demonstrate more sexual success by comparison to their peers.
 However, Carter and his colleagues point out that virtually all of these studies have used self-report data.
-In other words, the Dark Triad men participating in these studies have been describing themselves as having more sexual prowess.
-Given this one-sided view, the researchers wondered whether women would find Dark Triad men more attractive.
+The men with dark traits participating in these studies have been describing themselves as having more sexual prowess.
+Given this one-sided view, the researchers wondered whether women would find these men more attractive.

 What did Carter and his colleagues find?
 Women found the Dark Triad personality more attractive than the control.
-This result is in keeping with previous studies in which Dark Triad men reported their increased level of sexual success.
+This result is in keeping with previous studies in which men with dark traits reported their increased level of sexual success.

 Carter and his team report the limitations of the study, including that the participants were undergraduates, a population that tends to be oriented towards short-term relationships.
 In addition, the Dark Triad character embodied all of the descriptors of the “Dirty Dozen” measure, while the control character had none.
 In the real world, the investigators acknowledge that both Dark Triad traits and their derivatives run along a continuum, which was not captured in this study.